diana-heredia/diana-heredia.github.io/index.markdown

 invisible: true
 permalink:
 ---
-I am a Ph.D candidate in the Department of History at the University of Texas at Austin.
-I was originally trained as a biologist in Mexico (B.Sc.
-Biology, UNAM) and have specialized in the history of science and colonialism since 2012.
-My current research uses dye cultivation and commerce as a lens to explore early modern Hispanic extractivism, knowledge production, and material culture.
+I am an interdisciplinary scholar of science and colonialism in the early modern world.
+My research and writing focus on commodity and knowledge production in Indigenous Mesoamerica and the Spanish Atlantic, as well as their unexpected itineraries outside these geographies.
+Originally trained as a biologist and historian of science in Mexico (B.Sc.
+Biology, UNAM), I am broadly interested in exploring how the natural world has become part of different visual and material cultures.
+As an educator and historian of Latin America (Ph.D. candidate, UT-Austin), my teaching and public scholarship challenge entrenched assumptions about the Global South by bringing to life stories about people, knowledge, and nature.